Civil Engineering (CE)

 CE 418.
 Pavement Engineering.
 3 Credits.

-Structural pavement design concepts for flexible and rigid pavements; traffic and environmental loading factors; material characterization; hot mix asphalt design and analysis concepts, SuperPave mix design method, stresses and strains in flexible and rigid pavements, joints and load transfer of rigid pavements, fast track concrete, and construction issues.
+To introduce students to structural pavement design concepts for flexible and rigid pavements, traffic and environmental loading factors, material characterization, stresses and strains in flexible and rigid pavements, joints and load transfer of rigid pavements, and construction issues.
+CE 518 cannot be taken after completing CE 418.
 Prerequisite: CE 412.
 F.

 CE 419.
 Sustainable Pavements.
 3 Credits.